MoneyTransfers

 Inheritance tax laws in Australia

-An overseas inheritance is not taxable in Australia.
-The only exception is if the executor of the individual’s estate advises that a part of it is, for example, if a part of the inheritance could continue to earn an income after the individual’s death.
+The only time there might be tax implications in Australia is if a part of the inheritance could continue to earn an income after the individual’s death.

 Find out more about inheritance and tax obligations on the Australian government website.

-Receiving money - Know the law to avoid being caught out
+Let's recap: Know the law to avoid being caught out

 Even if inheritance tax does not apply in the country you are residing in, it’s important to make sure you are aware of any legal obligations or responsibilities you need to uphold when receiving an inheritance from abroad.

-Equally, you’ll want to make sure you are using a suitable broker or transfer provider when receiving your inheritance into your bank account.
-Verifying that the company in question can transfer the funds without hitting the maximum sending cap and that you are not losing vast amounts of money in fees are two essential considerations - our comparison engine will help you find a service suitable for your needs.
+Verifying that the company in question can transfer the funds without hitting the maximum sending cap and that you are not losing vast amounts of money in fees are two essential considerations.

 Related Content